Insurance for Engineers

 The profession of an engineer is held in high regard, you’re an expert when it comes to bridging the gap between technology, science and society.
 You create change with your designs and implementations, something which your clients entrust will you deliver without fail.
 But with innovative projects comes a level of risk, as new processes are tested for the first time, there is always the possibility for something to go wrong.

 When mistakes happen, they can have a devastating impact on your finances and your reputation.
-Professional Liability insurance is there to provide protection from the risks you face as an engineering professional.
+Professional Liability insurance is there to provide protection from the risks you face as a structural engineer, project manager, mechanical engineer, or other engineering professional.

 Insurance for Engineers FAQs